4thand4cast

 The front-runners

-Western Kentucky and Louisiana Tech are the conference's safest calls.
-Western Kentucky projects to around 0.85 expected wins and owns a 14.7% chance to win the conference championship.
-Louisiana Tech sits slightly higher at 1.16 expected wins with a 25.7% conference-championship probability—the strongest claim in the league.
-Both teams carry national rankings in the 67–77 range, which in a mid-tier FBS conference translates to genuine tournament contention.
+Western Kentucky and Louisiana Tech are the class of Conference USA heading into 2026, and the gap between them and the rest is meaningful.
+Western Kentucky projects to 0.85 expected wins with a 14.4% chance to win the conference title.
+Louisiana Tech sits slightly higher at 1.15 expected wins and a 25.6% conference-championship probability—the model's surest call in this league.
+Both teams are holding steady from where they finished last year, which in a conference this competitive means they've done the work to stay relevant.

 The dark horses